PalisadoesFoundation/pattoo/docs/installation.rst

         FLUSH PRIVILEGES;
         exit;

 #.
-Populate the mandatory sections of the :doc:`configuration`
+Use the :doc:`configuration` to create a working configuration.
 #.
 Run the installation script

    .. code-block:: bash